 Exercises will be held in the form of tutorial sessions and are meant to demonstrate specific examples and applications of the material taught in class.

-The coursework will focus on the study of specific nonlinear system(s) that give the student with opportunities to gain knowledge of advanced topics and to prove independent thinking and investigation skills.
-The assignment is handed out at mid semester and typically requires the use of computational techniques, with the results to be presented in report form at the end of the semester (usually in week 12).
+The coursework focuses on specific non-linear system(s) that give the student with opportunities to gain knowledge of advanced topics and to prove independent thinking, investigation and computational skills.
+The assignment is handed out mid-semester and typically requires the use of computational techniques such as non-linear differential equation solving, with the results to be presented in report form at the end of the semester (usually in week 12).

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.